-Lastly, electric or mixer digital showers controls temperature, flow and other variables using a convenient panel or remote control.
-The panel connects to a companion power unit in either your loft or airing cupboard and provides your ideal water through the wall or ceiling to the shower head with minimally visible plumbing.
+Lastly, electric or mixer digital showers control temperature, flow, and other variables using a convenient panel or remote control.
+The panel connects to a companion power unit in either your loft or airing cupboard and provides your ideal water through the wall or ceiling to the showerhead with minimally visible plumbing.

 The Right Faucets